 Each student is required to follow all school guidelines and comply with all school deadlines including personal responsibility for adding and/or dropping this class.
 Drop dates are available on the academic calendar http://academic.cuesta.edu/admrreg/infodate.htm.
 Each student is responsible for obtaining updates or changes to the syllabus and/or assignments for the course.

 Students are responsible for being aware of and complying with the Academic Honesty Policy (refer to Cuesta College Schedule or Cuesta College Catalog).
-At the discretion of the instructor, students being academically dishonest (submitting another student’s work as your own, e.g. copying a computer file that contains another student’s work) will be dropped from the course.
+At the discretion of the instructor, students being academically dishonest (submitting another student’s work as your own, e.g. copying another student’s work) will be dropped from the course.
 If the drop deadline has passed, students will receive a failing grade in the course.
 In addition, a “Student Incident Report” will be filed with the Vice President of Academic Affairs office.

 - Please feel free to use the student help hours for additional instruction (or just to introduce yourself.)
 I’m here to help!